Project Management for Creatives Used to be a Huge Pain: Here Is How We Are Solving It

 Before project management tools like Rodeo became widely available, creative agencies scrambled to make projects and admin processes run smoothly.
 Of all the different types of creative agencies across the industry, most struggled with the same project management challenges.

-Problems with project management in creative agencies
+Challenges with project management in creative agencies

 So why was project management often a bit messy for creative agencies?
+Let's take a look at some of their main challenges:

 Are errors in spreadsheets really that common?
 No doubt about that one!
 As information is entered and changed manually, this system is very susceptible to human mistakes.

-Problem #2: Some used several tools to manage the process
+#2 Using several tools to manage the process

 To avoid spreadsheet blunders, some agencies already understood that intuitive software works a lot better.
 With tools on the market designed specifically for tracking time, planning tasks, and sending estimates or invoices, for example, the process was much simpler.